dwmaginn/tierII_emails/README.md

 # Cannabis Industry Email Campaign Tool

 A Python-based email campaign tool designed for reaching out to licensed cannabis businesses in New York State.
-This tool uses OAuth 2.0 authentication with Microsoft 365 to send personalized emails to Tier I and Tier II cannabis license holders.
+This tool uses MailerSend API for reliable email delivery to Tier I and Tier II cannabis license holders.

 ## 🌿 Project Overview

 This project contains a comprehensive email marketing solution for the cannabis industry, specifically targeting licensed processors and microbusinesses in New York State.
-The tool reads from a verified CSV database of cannabis license holders and sends personalized outreach emails.
+The tool reads from a verified CSV database of cannabis license holders and sends personalized outreach emails using the MailerSend API.

 ## 📋 Features

-- **OAuth 2.0 Authentication**: Modern, secure authentication with Microsoft 365/Exchange Online
+- **MailerSend API Integration**: Modern, reliable email delivery service with high deliverability
 - **Personalized Emails**: Automatically extracts first names for personalized greetings
 - **Rate Limiting**: Built-in batch processing with configurable delays to respect email limits
 - **CSV Integration**: Reads contact data from verified cannabis license databases